timeaszabo1217/timeaszabo1217/README.md

 ## Hello there!

-I am currently studying Computer Science at the University of Szeged, with a strong focus on web development.
+ I’m a final-year Computer Science student at the University of Szeged, with a strong focus on frontend web development and UI/UX design.
 I enjoy creating dynamic and user-friendly web applications and have gained experience in various programming languages and technologies, including:

 ✦ HTML, CSS, JavaScript, Vue.js
 ✦ PHP, Node.js, Python